kj21709/Alb-Path-Based-Routing/README.md

-# Advanced Request Routing with ALB (Host & Path Based) + Auto Scaling
+# Application Load Balancer Advanced Request Routing

 This project demonstrates a production style AWS architecture that implements advanced request routing using an Application Load Balancer (ALB).
 This environment was deployed using AWS CloudFormation and showcase a design that follow AWS Well-Architected Framework and prescriptive guidances.